High-efficiency telecom conversion of heralded atomic biphoton wavepackets

-The optical layouts follow our previous demonstrations \cite{Shiu1,CE80}.
-Strong filtering is applied to suppress leakage from the control fields.
-In the visible path, a polarization beam splitter and bandpass filters provide 136 dB isolation.
-The net collection efficiency is 24\% before detection by a Si-based single-photon counting module (SPCM).
+To operate in the genuine single-photon regime, we upgraded the filtering and collection paths.
+In the visible path, a polarizing beam splitter and bandpass filters provide 136 dB isolation, with a 24\% collection efficiency before detection by a Si-based single-photon counting module (SPCM-AQRH-13-FC: dark counts $\sim 50$ s$^{-1}$, quantum efficiency $\sim 65\%$, dead time 20 ns, jitter 350 ps).
 In the telecom path, spectral and spatial filtering suppress the driving field by 135 dB.
-The converted photons are collected into a single-mode fiber with an efficiency of 57\% and detected by an InGaAs-based SPCM.
-Temporal correlations between trigger and signal photons are recorded using a time-of-flight multiscaler.

-Figure~\ref{fig:setup}(e) shows the timing sequence of the experiment.
-The system operates at a repetition rate of 100 Hz with a 10 ms cycle.
-During the measurement window the cooling laser fields and magnetic field are switched off to eliminate perturbations from the trapping configuration.
-After optical pumping with the $\Omega_2$ pump field, biphoton generation is initiated by a 5 $\mu$s pulse of the $\Omega_1$ pump field.
-In the conversion stage the coupling and driving fields are applied to cover the probe arrival.
-The coupling field is turned on 3 $\mu$s earlier to enhance optical pumping into the target ground state.
+The converted photons are coupled into a single-mode fiber with a 57\% efficiency and detected by an InGaAs SPCM (PDM-IR: dark counts $\sim 1000$ s$^{-1}$, quantum efficiency $\sim 21\%$, dead time 200~$\mu$s, jitter 130 ps).
+With a 4 ns coincidence window, the overall post-conversion optical efficiency equals the internal conversion efficiency multiplied by this 57\% collection efficiency.
+Temporal correlations between the trigger and converted signal photons are recorded using a time-of-flight multiscaler.
+The experiment operates at 100 Hz with a 10 ms cycle.
+During the measurement window, the cooling and magnetic fields are switched off.
+Biphoton generation is driven by a 5~$\mu$s pulse of $\Omega_1$ after optical pumping with $\Omega_2$, while $\Omega_c$ and $\Omega_d$ cover the probe arrival, with $\Omega_c$ applied 3~$\mu$s earlier.

-\textit{Theoretical model.} To characterize the quantum correlations and benchmark the conversion performance, we employ a microscopic open-quantum-system model for the coupled atomic and optical fields.
-Detailed treatments of the SFWM and frequency conversion processes are given in Refs.~\cite{Shiu1,PoHan}.
-Solving the coupled equations yields the trigger and probe field operators $\hat{a}_t$ and $\hat{a}_p$.
-The photon generation rate is defined as $R_l=(c/L)\langle\hat{a}_l^\dagger\hat{a}_l\rangle$, where $l=t,p$.
-The normalized cross-correlation function between the trigger and probe photons is
+\textit{Theoretical model.} To benchmark the measured quantum correlations, we employ a microscopic open-quantum-system model for the coupled atomic and optical fields~\cite{Shiu1,PoHan}.
+Solving the coupled equations yields the trigger and probe field operators, $\hat{a}_t$ and $\hat{a}_p$.
+We define the photon generation rate as $R_l=(c/L)\langle\hat{a}_l^\dagger\hat{a}_l\rangle$ ($l=t,p$), and the normalized trigger--probe cross-correlation function as

-The unity term in Eq.~(\ref{eq1}) originates from accidental coincidences between independent photons.
-The second term represents the biphoton temporal wavepacket and corresponds to the two-photon probability amplitude of the correlated emission process.
-A dominant contribution from this term indicates strong quantum correlations and clear deviation from classical statistics.
+In Eq.~(\ref{eq1}), the unity term accounts for accidental coincidences, while the second term represents the biphoton temporal wavepacket associated with the correlated emission process.
+A dominant contribution from this term indicates strong quantum correlations and a clear departure from classical statistics.